 It becomes a deep hole of non-communication.
 However, the more courageous and honest, something to the effect of “I didn’t like it when you . . . ” creates the possibility of a real dialog, mutual understanding, accommodation, change of behavior and increased closeness between the individuals.
 Note I said “possibility” not guarantee, but that is why it takes some courage, but I think is is worth the effort in the great majority of incidents.

 HOMEWORK : (What?
-Did you think there would be no homework???) his week, observe your communication and try to catch yourself about to issue a “Why?” question, and if you are not legitimately seeking information, then “change horses in mid-stream” and rephrase your question to a statement beginning with “I . . . ” expressing your feelings or reactions to the event in question.
+Did you think there would be no homework???)
+This week, observe your communication and try to catch yourself about to issue a “Why?” question, and if you are not legitimately seeking information, then “change horses in midstream” and rephrase your question to a statement beginning with “I . . . ” expressing your feelings or reactions to the event in question.
 Please try this this week and report back on your experience.
 It will be invaluable to you and to the group.
 It has the further benefit of demonstrating why REBT is hardly a dry, academic exercise.
 Doing this will help you “get in touch with feelings” and deal with others more honestly.

 Originally posted 2017-01-30 21:19:36.

 Latest posts by Rex Alexander (see all)